paezha/University-AI-Panel/README.md

-Disclaimer: *All opinions expressed here are mine and any resemblance to those of my employer(s) is purely coincidental*. *No generative AI tool was used to research or write this essay*.
+Disclaimer: *All opinions expressed here are mine and any resemblance to those of my employer(s) is purely coincidental*. *No generative AI tool was used to research or write this essay, only good old-fashioned library and internet search skills*.

 ------------------------------------------------------------------------